National Science Bee

 Competition Format

-For students competing in the Middle School and Elementary School Divisions, the National Science Bee is a three-stage competition, consisting of an Online Regional Qualifying Exam, the Regional Finals, and the National Championships.
-Students can also qualify for the International Environmental Science Olympiad by competing in the National Science Bee.
+For students competing in the Middle School and Elementary School Divisions, the National Science Bee is a three-stage competition, consisting of an Online Regional Qualifying Exam, the Regional Tournaments, and the National Championships.
+Students can also qualify for the International Science Championships and the International Environmental Science Olympiad by competing in the National Science Bee.

 1